clojurewerkz/eep/README.md

 `transformer`, `multicast` and `observer` are __stateless__.
 On the other hand, `aggregator`, `buffer` and `rollup` are stateful.

-## Toplogy DSL
+## Topology DSL

-There's a DSL that threads emitter through all handler declarations, in order to greate aggregation topologies in a more concise and obvious
+There's a DSL that threads emitter through all handler declarations, in order to create aggregation topologies in a more concise and obvious
 way:

 ```clj